 Unfortunately, there isn’t a one-size-fits-all solution for addressing the nation’s housing affordability crisis.
 Each community needs to foster an open dialogue between developers, policy makers, and the community-at-large to develop well-informed policies that reflect the dynamics of the local market.
 In some communities this may mean rethinking how public land is used, while other communities may need to reevaluate building requirements, such as the minimum number of parking spaces, in order to develop a set of feasible solutions.

 As cities evaluate which incentives and adaptations are best suited for their communities, they should consider how these policies can affect a project through the entire development process.
 For example, during project initiation, public land, public infrastructure and by-right development policies make an impact.

 During the entitlement and design stages, design flexibility, accelerated approvals, fee waivers, density bonuses, and reduced parking requirements can all make a lasting impact on affordability.

 During construction, direct public capital funding can accelerate approvals can be helpful.
 And, it doesn’t stop at project completion.
-Tax abatements and direct public operating funding can positively impact operating costs.
+Tax abatements and direct public operating funding can positively affect operating costs.

 Simply put, any one or more of these incentives can help increase the affordability of rental housing.
 When asking rents are affordable and occupancy rates are strong, developers have more incentive to build.